ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

     & 'C:\Program Files\ANSYS Inc\v222\ansys\bin\winx64\ANSYS222.exe' -dir "C:\ansys_job\mytest1"

-If this command doesn't launch, please pay attention to the command output:
+If this command doesn't launch, look at the command output:

 .. code:: pwsh

     (base) PS C:\Users\user\temp> & 'C:\Program Files\ANSYS Inc\v222\ansys\bin\winx64\ANSYS222.exe'
     *** ERROR ***
-    Another ANSYS job with the same job name (file) is already running in this directory or the file.lock file has not been deleted from an abnormally terminated ANSYS run.
+    Another Ansys job with the same job name (file) is already running in this directory or the file.lock file has not been deleted from an abnormally terminated Ansys run.
 To disable this check, set the ANSYS_LOCK environment variable to OFF.

-There is a variety of issues that can make ANSYS not launching, including:
+There are many issues that can cause Ansys not to launch, including:

 - License server setup
 - Running behind a VPN